-Snacks give you something to munch on while you study, they fuel your body, and provide a built-in reason to take breaks.
+Healthy snacks are key for studying, too — they give you something to munch on while you study, they fuel your body, and provide a built-in reason to take breaks.
 Packing snacks for the library is a great tip for saving money, and it saves you from vending machine food.
-If you’re studying at home, cooking can be a stress-reliever and a nice distraction.
-If you don’t have time to make full meals, fast and easy to make snacks are better than nothing!
+If you don’t have time to make elaborate meals, fast and easy to make snacks are better than nothing!

 How are you thriving during midterms?

 What are you tips and tricks to getting through midterm season?
 Let me know in the comments below!